Sheriff: Missouri man kills 2 young sons, then himself

 MARSHFIELD, Mo.
 (AP) _ Authorities in southwestern Missouri’s Webster County say a recently divorced man killed his two young sons before setting his house on fire and killing himself.

-KYTV reports that firefighters responding about 2 a.m.
-Sunday to a reported house fire near Marshfield found the three bodies include a bedroom of the damaged residence.
+KYTV reports that firefighters responding around 2 a.m.
+Sunday to a reported house fire near Marshfield.
+Once on scene, firefighters found the three bodies in a bedroom.

 The boys were ages 5 and 7.
 The identities of the dead were not immediately released.